ansh/jiffyreader.com/README.md

 ====================================================================================

 **THIS PROJECT IS NO LONGER MAINTAINED.
-THIS REPOSITORY IS AN ARCHIVE FOR EDUCATIONAL PURPOSES ONLY.**
+THIS REPOSITORY IS AN ARCHIVE FOR EDUCATIONAL PURPOSES ONLY.
+PLEASE FIND THE NEW REPO AT GITHUB.COM/JIFFYREADER WHICH IS NOW MAINTAINED BY NEW OWNERS.**

 ====================================================================================